jimmyliang506/CSC350_FALL2022_Group_E/README.md

 To use our project you need to:

-1.Run "Laundry Project\SQL\CreateDatabase.sql" on mysql clent to create database and tables, please notes that Admin/321 created by default
+1.Run "Laundry Project\CreateDatabase\CreateDatabase.sql" on mysql clent to create database and tables, please notes that Admin/321 created by default

 2.Put the project code "Laundry Project\Laundry" into your webpage server, like xampp